MerujSargsyan/MerujSargsyan/README.md

 ### Currently Learning: raylib game library <img src="https://github.com/raysan5/raylib/blob/master/logo/raylib_1024x1024.png" alt="Raylib icon" width="50" />

-By using this libtary I have found that it is very intuitive and light in it's contents.
+By using this library I have found that it is very intuitive and light in it's contents.
 Using this library, I have created multiple interest projects such as a game of life simulator, and I am currently working on a role playing game inspired by my favorite story of all time: <b> Re:Zero </b>

 ### Important Projects: